noumanzia123/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 ![image](https://github.com/user-attachments/assets/d9c38300-4f8a-4b99-b5c8-7b8678e98138)

-As we see the spikes are a bit larger at the edges of inverter output.
+The spikes are a bit larger at the edges of inverter output.
 We can increase the value of load capacitor (C3) in spice netlist to 2fF.
 The results are shown below.
 ![image](https://github.com/user-attachments/assets/13ff72a8-e892-46b9-9e9e-ce49f5269608)